 Park & Secure for Storage

 Inflate the tires to the manufacturer max cold pressure.
 Chock the tires and level.
 Make sure any leveling blocks under the tires are larger than the surface footprint of the tire.
-For example, the entire bottom of the tire should be contacting the blocks– with no overhang or sides hanging over the edge of the block.
+For example, the entire bottom of the tire should be contacting the blocks– with no overhang.
 Consider covering them from UV rays and brutal weather.

 In preparation for storage, if you have portable propane tanks, remove them.
 If fixed, locate the shutoff valve to the tank and turn it off– ensuring it is completely shut off.